On this page

 Wharawhara | 5,700 | 31 July 2025 |

-Manatū Hauora is supporting local authorities that received a direction in July 2022 with funding for capital works.
+The Ministry of Health - Manatū Hauora is providing support for the local authorities that were in July 2022 directed to fluoridate, this includes funding for capital works.
 The compliance dates vary and are based on information provided by local authorities.

 For further details, see the information provided to the Director-General to inform decision-making on these drinking water supplies.